 6.4.4.7.
-The system shall be able to detect indications of Not addressed in this document. object intent (e.g., turn signal, acceleration, location in lane, body position, eye glaze) 6.4.4.8.
+The system shall be able to detect indications of Not addressed in this document.
+Not daaressed in this document. object intent (e.g., turn signal, acceleration, location in lane, body position, eye glaze) Y .
+II I I I 6.4.4.8.
 The system shall be able to predict the behavior of Not addressed in this document. detected objects and take appropriate action to reduce the risk of collisions 6.4.4.9.
 The system shall treat objects which cannot be Not addressed in this document. classified with increased uncertainty 6.4.4.10.
 The system shall be able to recognize and react to Not addressed in this document. service providers with responsibilities to direct traffic (e.g., police, construction worker) 6.4.4.11.
 The system shall take into consideration that other Not addressed in this document. road users may not respect traffic laws 6.4.4.12.
 The system shall detect and respond appropriately Not addressed in this document. to emergency service vehicles (e.g., yielding the right of way at intersections) 6.4.4.13.
 The system sensors shall be capable of detecting Not addressed in this document. objects within the lane in front of the vehicle up to at least the minimal braking distance required for the vehicle to come to a full stop 6.4.4.14.
-The system shall not allow a lane change unless Not addressed in this document. the rear sensors are capable of detecting objects to not autresseu in this abcament. the immediate sides and in both rear adjacent lanes at a distance that would allow the maneuver without requiring hard braking of an oncoming vehicle
+The system shall not allow a lane change unless Not addressed in this document. the rear sensors are capable of detecting objects to ivoi uuuressea in inis aocameni. the immediate sides and in both rear adjacent lanes at a distance that would allow the maneuver without requiring hard braking of an oncoming vehicle